-A: A primary way that technology can help aid law enforcement is through the officer-down functionality that is built into the Utility BodyWorn ecosystem.
+A: A primary way that technology can help aid law enforcement is through the officer-down functionality that is built into the eos by Utility ecosystem (formerly BodyWorn).
 An example of this that is still very fresh in my mind is an incident that happened in a neighboring agency.
 An officer was doing a routine stop on a Sunday morning to check in on an elderly man.
 The officer let his guard down for a split second and was gunned down by that elderly man.
 It was discovered later that the man was a convicted felon of violent crimes and was just released from prison, was out on parole, and was carrying a firearm.
 That officer laid out on the road for about 30 minutes before a citizen had discovered him and dialed 911.
 The downed officer was only a few minutes away from a trauma center, but his location was not known.
 Had his agency been using a solution such as Utility’s Officer Down safety features, who knows, his life could have possibly been saved.
 There’s a lot of what-ifs that were going through our heads, could the results have been different if they were alerted the moment the officer went down with his status and location?
 We don’t know.
 If he would have been equipped with the Officer Down technology at the time, he may have had a better chance at surviving.

 Technology in law enforcement helps to aid with efficiencies on several different levels.
 For example, after using Utility’s ecosystem at Lawrence PD for five years, we were able to verify that our officers were behaving appropriately 99.9% of the time, which is something that LPD prides itself on.

 Additionally, it saved us on court costs and preparation, since the video evidence is so transparent in showing what actually happened, which resulted in the cases getting thrown out.
 It’s all right there on video, captured from the beginning to the end.